coachCindy/cindydk-6cf1b/content/pages/about.md

 How could transformative coaching be applied to coaching executives in the workplace?
 On a practical level it would be easy and highly beneficial to do executive management training led by a trained coach.
 As mentioned earlier, change comes from the leaders.
 Implementing transformative coaching as a tool when doing employee development planning, would lead to an entirely different type of conversation and most likely inspire more personal ownership for employee tasks ahead in the future.

-A smart HR executive and certified master coach once told me ‘Coaching executives can be used in relation to everything 😊’.

 ## Enneagram